-Anna is an associate attorney at The Bloom Firm.
+Anna is a senior attorney at The Bloom Firm.
 She received her Bachelor’s degree from Yale University in 2006 and her Juris Doctor degree from the University of California, Los Angeles School of Law in 2012, where she graduated in the top ten percent of her class and was named to the Order of the Coif.
 She is currently admitted to practice law in California and New York.

 During law school, Anna was a judicial extern for the Honorable R. Gary Klausner of the Central District of California and the Honorable Richard Y. Lee of the Superior Court of Orange County, and a summer law clerk at the ACLU of Southern California.